 The HSE describe suitable types of Respiratory Protection Equipment (RPE) as;

-Half mask respirator (to standard EN140) with P3 filter.
+Half Face Mask Respirator (to standard EN140) with P3 filter.

 Semi disposable respirator (to EN405) with P3 filter.